Old woman smiling while looking at her tablet

 Consider an Earlier Enrollment to Avoid Coverage Gaps

-For anyone, a lapse in health care coverage can be quite distressing.
-Oftentimes, individuals may delay their Medicare enrollment to avoid paying Part B monthly premiums.
+For anyone, a lapse in health care coverage can be pretty distressing.
+Often, individuals delay their Medicare enrollment to avoid paying Part B monthly premiums.
 However, this can lead to a variety of issues.
 Many retiree insurance plans will cease coverage if members do not apply for Medicare once they become eligible.
-To gain a better understanding of potential costs, you can receive a free quote online.
-Also, consider speaking with a health insurance agent as they will have the knowledge and expertise to provide proper guidance and advice
+To better understand potential costs, you can receive a free quote online.
+Also, consider speaking with a health insurance agent, as they have the knowledge and expertise to provide proper guidance and advice

 Consequences for Late Enrollments